-This segment of posting are more pictures of miniature buildings found in Miniaturk.
+This segment of post are on more pictures of the miniature buildings found in Miniaturk.
 Most of the miniature buildings have incredible details just like the real ones.
 It took us slightly more than an hour to go around Miniaturk.
 Although the day was bright and sunny, the temperature was around 18°.
+Nice weather.

 The last point of interest for our visit to Turkey before we head to Dubai tomorrow is Miniaturk.
 It is a miniature park situated at the shore of Golden Horn.
 Miniaturk is one of the world’s largest miniature parks with 15,000 m2 of model area containing models in 1:25 scale.
 It contains model structures from and around the country magnificently built and if seen from photograph looks real.
 The entry fee cost ₺10.

 From Pierre Loti there is no direct route to Miniaturk thus we took a taxi costing ₺20.
 Miniaturk is somewhere across Pierre Loti.
 Although I’ve read in Tripadviser there is boat service from Eminonu to Pierre Loti to Miniaturk, all locals and bus drivers we asked are not aware of it.

 Elevated view of Miniaturk.

 No, no no. The highrise in the background are real life-size apartments.

 Those cute & adorable kids with their adorable teachers too.
 Ehmm.

 Hippodrome in the foreground, the Blue mosque beside and in the background Hagia Sophia.

 The Hamam besides Sultanahmet Park between Blue mosque and Hagia Sophia.